-Many times children who are adopted are those who suffer with Fetal Alcohol Syndrome and it is very difficult for the child’s adoptive parents to know for sure if the child was exposed to alcohol in utero.
-The possible symptoms, and their extent, can be almost impossible to predict without specifics surrounding alcohol use during pregnancy.
+Many times children who are adopted are those who suffer from Fetal Alcohol Syndrome and it is very difficult for the child’s adoptive parents to know for sure if the child was exposed to alcohol in utero.
+The possible symptoms and their extent can be almost impossible to predict without specifics surrounding alcohol use during pregnancy.

 What Are the Signs and Symptoms of Fetal Alcohol Syndrome?